wjakob/nanogui/docs/compilation.rst

    # On top of adding the path to nanogui/include, you may need extras
    include_directories(${NANOGUI_EXTRA_INCS})

+   # Compile a target using NanoGUI
+   add_executable(myTarget myTarget.cpp)

    # Lastly, additional libraries may have been built for you.
 In addition to linking
    # against NanoGUI, we need to link against those as well.
    target_link_libraries(myTarget nanogui ${NANOGUI_EXTRA_LIBS})